-Hesston College offers a number of merit based scholarships.
+Hesston College offers a number of merit-based scholarships.
 Students receive notification of their eligibility during their senior year in high school.
 Students must maintain at least a 2.0 GPA to renew their Hesston College grants or scholarships.
+Students may use the scholarship estimator in the Admissions and Financial Aid section of the Hesston College website to estimate the amount of Hesston College scholarships for which they qualify.